Vintageinfo – All About Vintage Lighting

 Manufacturer: Fog & Mørup with Holmegaard, Denmark.

-Other versions: This Jo Hammerborg Pompeï pendant lamp exists in several colours.
-Also on Vintageinfo an olive green version.
-Often named Pompeii lamp.
-Named after the ancient Roman city near Napels, Italy.
+Other versions: This Jo Hammerborg Pompei pendant lamp was made in several colours.
+An olive green version can also be found on Vintageinfo.
+It is often referred to as the Pompeii lamp, after the ancient Roman city of Pompeii near Naples, Italy.

-This Pompeï pendant lamp was designed by Jo Hammerborg in 1963 for Fog & Mørup.
-Holmegaard, another Danish company, produced the glass for these pendant lamps.
+This Pompei pendant lamp was designed by Jo Hammerborg in 1963 for Fog & Mørup.
+The glass for these pendant lamps was made by Holmegaard, another Danish company.

 Fog & Mørup